Asymptotic analysis of the finite predictor for fractional Gaussian noise: Introduction

-A striking feature of the asymptotics \eqref{lrd} in the long memory case is its independence on any detail of the covariance (or spectral density) other than $d$, including the slowly varying part $\ell(\cdot)$.
+A striking feature of the asymptotics in the long memory case \eqref{lrd} is that it does not depend on any details of the covariance (or spectral density) other than $d$, including the slowly varying part $\ell (\cdot )$.
 In this case, the relative prediction error can be shown to satisfy the asymptotics